CRM adoption: How to improve dealmaker & AE adoption rates

 2. A select few CRM platforms dominate the marketplace

 Many market segments are highly concentrated—a single company or a handful of companies own much of the market for a given product or service.
 Google is the behemoth of the search engine world.
-Coca-Cola and Pepsi are the world beverage leaders.
+Coca-Cola and Pepsi are the world’s beverage leaders.

-The CRM software industry is no exception to this rule.
-Salesforce is the clear leader.
-One-third of CRM system users use Salesforce, and a handful of other giants (Microsoft, Oracle, and SAP) combine with Salesforce to make up 75% of the market share.
+It’s estimated that almost a quarter of CRM system users use Salesforce, and a handful of other giants (Microsoft, Oracle, and SAP) combine with Salesforce to make up the lion’s share of the market.

-3. A belief that legacy solutions are “good enough”
+3. A belief that legacy solutions are ‘good enough’

 Unfortunately, this mentality leads companies to miss out on other solutions that may offer a significant advantage over those offered by Salesforce and the handful of other dominant CRM providers.